Calif. Officials Seek Control Over Insurance Premiums

 RUIZ: I was paying about $70 a month and it's going up to, like, $110.

 JAFFE: Ruiz is young and healthy and has a barebones policy.

 RUIZ: Basically if I get hit by a car or if, you know, something else catastrophic happens.

 JAFFE: But his budget is barebones, too.
 So, an extra 40 bucks a month is a big deal.

-Mr. DAVE JONES (California Insurance Commissioner): I have asked that the company postpone its rate increase 60 days in order to afford me the opportunity to fully review the proposed rate increase.
+DAVE JONES: I have asked that the company postpone its rate increase 60 days in order to afford me the opportunity to fully review the proposed rate increase.

 JAFFE: Though, Jones said that doesn't mean he can do anything about it.

-Mr. JAMIE COURT (President, Consumer Watchdog): We now have a new governor.
+JAMIE COURT: We now have a new governor.
 We now have a new legislature and we are now working on legislation this year to do it again.
 And my consumer group is committed to going to the ballot box to get premium regulation.
 If the legislature won't give it to us, the voters are going to take matters into their own hands.